Dr. Vidyaranya Gargeya

 Department of Information Systems and Supply Chain Management

 Vidyaranya B. Gargeya is a Professor in the Department of Information Systems and Supply Chain Management (ISSCM) in the Joseph M. Bryan School of Business and Economics at The University of North Carolina at Greensboro (UNCG).
 Since, August 1st, 2021, he is the Head of the ISSCM Department.
 This is the second time he has been serving in that role.
-From 2006 through 2013, he was the Director of the Bryan Master of Business Administration (MBA) Program at UNCG and from 2013 through 2017, he served as the Head of the Department of Information Systems and Supply Chain Management.
+From 2006 through 2013, he was the Director of the Bryan Master of Business Administration (MBA) Program at UNCG and from 2013 through 2017, he served as the Head of the ISSCM Department.
 During the 2012-2014 period, Dr. Gargeya served as the co-Director of the Quality Enhancement Plan (QEP) process and a member of the Senior Leadership Team for UNCG as part of the re-affirmation of the university by the Southern Association of Colleges and Schools Commission on Colleges.
 Dr. Gargeya currently teaches primarily in graduate and executive programs.
 He holds a bachelor’s degree in Chemical Engineering from Andhra University, Visakhapatnam (India), a Post Graduate Diploma in Management from the Indian Institute of Management, Bangalore, and a Ph.D. in Business Administration from Georgia State University.
 He has considerable work experience as an engineer, and manager in the petroleum industry.